 - Ensure that that processes and procedures are in place for relevant recruitment checks and that these are conducted for relevant roles including, but not limited to: DBS checks where lawfully permitted, Certificates of Good Conduct, Teacher Prohibition Orders, safeguarding aspects of Fitness to Practice procedures, and that any issues arising from these checks are resolved before engagement with children or Adults at Risk commences.

 - Ensure that routes to report or escalate safeguarding concerns are clearly “signposted”, accessible and appropriately monitored.

 - Ensure that reported safeguarding concerns are reviewed, specialist guidance sought and appropriate action taken to escalate internally and / or to the relevant external agency within statutory time frames.

 - Prepare and submit referrals as appropriate to Ofsted, the Local Authority Designated Officer (LADO), the Multi Agency Safeguarding Hub (MASH) and / or Local Authority Children’s or Adults Safeguarding Board.

 (b) Responsibilities of Academic and Professional Service Departments

 In order to meet our safeguarding responsibility towards children and Adults at Risk under this policy, Academic and Professional Service Departments that work with children and Adults at Risk must ensure that appropriately trained staff are available and that procedures are in place to ensure that the department can comply with the University’s Safeguarding Policy.

 It is recognised that the level of engagement with children and Adults at Risk varies considerably between departments.
-Guidance on what arrangements would be appropriate in a range of particular circumstances is provided within accompanying documents, but departments should also seek advice from the University’s Safeguarding Team.
+Guidance on what arrangements would be appropriate in a range of particular circumstances is provided below, but departments should also seek advice from the University’s Safeguarding Team.